Chestnut Hill Circle of Trees

 $22 ($12 members)

-Museum Holiday Store Our ever-popular Holiday Store opens at 10 a.m. on November 8, and will feature a variety of hand-selected and handcrafted items, including jewelry, ceramics, textiles, and original artwork.
+Museum Holiday Store Our ever-popular Holiday Store opens at 10 a.m. on November 7, and will feature a variety of hand-selected and handcrafted items, including jewelry, ceramics, textiles, and original artwork.
 Members receive a 10-15% discount on store purchases.
+Don’t miss out on these unique gifts!
+For more information call 215-247-0476.

 A Christmas Past in the Pennsylvania German Tradition

-Step back into the nineteenth century and enjoy the Christmas traditions of the German settlement in Philadelphia with an exhibition of children’s toys and holiday decorations from the collection of the Germantown Historical Society.
-Highlights include a charming dollhouse replica of a Germantown row home and a sculpture of Belsnickel, a predecessor of the modern Santa Claus, who often created as much fright as delight because he knew which children had been naughty or nice.
+Be transported back in time with a visit to Woodmere’s exhibition of nineteenth-century children’s toys and holiday decorations from the collection of the Germantown Historical Society.
+Highlights include an amazing dollhouse replica of a Germantown row home, and a sculpture of Belsnickel, the predecessor of the modern Santa Claus, who often created as much fright as delight because he knew which children had been naughty and nice.